aristanetworks/avd/docs/howto/digital_twin/README.md

         mgmt_gateway: 192.168.1.1
 ```

-When `digital_twin.mgmt_gateway` is set, AVD uses it for the generated ACT OOB management configuration and adds a default route in the management VRF.
+When `digital_twin.mgmt_gateway` is set, AVD uses it as the next hop for either the default route or the routes listed under `mgmt_destination_networks`.
 If it is not set, AVD falls back to the regular management gateway configuration.

 #### ACT OS Version Configuration